-- Moral relativism, which argues that there are no absolute or universal moral standards and that moral claims are only ever true from the perspective of a person or group such as that of a culture. (relativist theories may include: cultural relativism, subjectivism and conventionalism) - Moral nihilism, which argues that there are no moral facts or values, whether absolute or relative.
-There is no such thing as rightness or goodness, or right and wrong action. (examples may include J. L. Mackie's error theory, Bernard Williams or Richard Joyce's more contemporary arguments) - Deontology, which argues that there are universal moral laws, rules or principles (examples may include: Immanuel Kant's categorical imperative or Rawls' original position and principles of justice) - Consequentialism, which argues that the consequences of actions determine whether they are right or wrong (may include: Jeremy Bentham's classical utilitarianism and hedonic calculus, John Stuart Mill)
+- Moral Relativism argues there are no objective or universal moral standards.
+Moral claims are only ever true for never simply true. (may include: cultural relativism, Ruth Benedict, David Hume's 'you cannot derive an 'ought' from an 'is') - Moral Nihilism argues that all moral claims, whether absolute or relative, are simply false.
+There is no such thing as rightness or goodness. (may include J. L. Mackie or Hume's 'no ought from is' principle) - Deontology argues there are universal moral laws (may include: Immanuel Kant's categorical imperative or Rawls' original position and principles of justice) - Consequentialism argues only the consequences of actions are morally significant (may include: Jeremy Bentham's classical utilitarianism and hedonic calculus, John Stuart Mill, Judith Jarvis Thompson's trolley experiment.